What Republicans are saying about Matt Gaetz's nomination for attorney general

 SEN. LINDSEY GRAHAM, South Carolina:

 "I’m predisposed to try to help presidents with their picks.
-But he’ll have to answer some tough questions in the hearing, and we’ll see how he does.”
+But he’ll have to answer some tough questions in the hearing, and we’ll see how he does,” Graham said in a statement released Wednesday.

+Later Wednesday, Graham said during a Fox News Channel interview, “I think Matt Gaetz is very bright.
+I think he's qualified.
+He'll have a hearing and he'll have some tough questions to answer," and suggested that Republicans “Give Matt a chance.”

 SENATE GOP LEADER JOHN THUNE, South Dakota: